 Canine Legg-Calve-Perthes Disease (LCPD) is a condition affecting a dog’s hip joints.
-It’s caused by a decrease in blood supply to the top part of their femur, causing it to break down and become necrotic.
+It’s caused by a decreased blood supply to the top part of their femur, causing it to break down and become necrotic.
 This can lead to pain and lameness in the affected limb.

-The prognosis for dogs with LCPD depends on the stage of the condition and the individual dog.
+The outcome for dogs with LCPD depends on the stage of their condition and the individual dog.
 If caught early and treated properly, most dogs can make a full recovery.
-However, some dogs can need lifelong management to prevent recurrence or progression of the disease.
+Some dogs will need lifelong management to prevent the disease reocurring or progressing.

 Symptoms of Canine Legg-Calve-Perthes Disease

-The most common symptoms of Canine Legg-Calve-Perthes Disease (LCPD) include:
+The most common symptoms of Legg-Calve-Perthes Disease (LCPD) include:

 - Pain or lameness in the affected limb